 Quit Tobacco Smoking: The Easy Way to Get ‘Rich’.

 We all know that tobacco smoking can cause various forms of cancer, heart disease, emphysema, lowered fertility (for both women and men), premature ageing and even painful death – or do we?
 Recent research shows that many Australian smokers actually do not believe the evidence.
 Many third world smokers have no idea – because no one has ever told them.
 The first group are living in denial and the second group in absolute ignorance, although we cannot blame them.
+The easy way to get rich.
 But are you aware of the difference quitting tobacco smoking will make to your wealth?
 Many smokers underestimate the financial benefit of quitting cigarettes; because it can also make you money, and lots of it!
 If you are struggling to find the motivation to quit, understanding the many ways you will save money will really help.
 Examining how those savings can actually make you rich is powerful.
 Research has shown that the chance of successfully changing a health-related behaviour increases by 50 per cent if there is a financial reward.
 Understanding the real costs of tobacco smoking will help motivate you quit for life.
+The easy way to get rich.

 As a non-smoker, how much will you save?
 If you are an average pack-a-day smoker, spending around AUD$20 a pack, then you are burning up around AUD$7,300.00 each year.
 At that rate, you have blown almost AUD$73,000.00 over the past 10 years!